nummacway/gb300/README.md

 ## Tools

-Most tools designed for the SF2000 don't work.
+Most tools designed for the SF2000 don't work, especially for the GB300 v1.
 Tools are often incompatible because not only is the BIOS different, but also the `Resources` have different names. **(GB300 v1 only)** This is especially true for Tadpole.
 Just starting it already patches your ROM lists and will break all default ROMs.
 It will only leave the GBA (because the files used for the GBA on the GB300 are used for the arcade on the SF2000, but there is no `ARCADE` folder for Tadpole to scan).
 If you did use Tadpole, look for the files in the Resources folder with the current date and restore the backups Tadpole put there.

 **(GB300 v1 only)** The following tools were made specifically for the GB300 v1:
 * [multicore for GB300](https://github.com/tzubertowski/gb300_multicore/releases) by osaka, Prosty and the creators of the original multicore for SF2000 (mostly kobil).